I have four girls to raise. Four!

 I want to raise strong confident girls.
 I want them to know that they are more, much more, than what they look like.
 I want them to know they can be anything they want to be and do anything they want to do.
 I want them to know they are important and valuable and powerful.
 I want them to feel empowered.
 I want them to know they are loved and that they deserve to be.
 I want them to know they are worthy of respect.
 I want them to know they are beautiful inside and out.
 I think we’re succeeding in sending them these messages so far, but it’s not easy.
-We can limit what type of media they’re exposed to at these young ages (what type of tv they watch, etc), but society still seems to want to tell them who they should be any chance it can get.
+We can be conscious of what type of media they’re exposed to at these young ages (what type of tv they watch, etc), but society still seems to want to tell them who they should be any chance it can get.
 People make offhand comments all the time about what they should do, and that is harder to avoid.
 Do you know what I mean?
 Here’s some of the things we’ve heard…

 ‘She knows what she wants doesn’t she?
 I bet you’re not looking forward to the teenage years!’

 ‘Bossy little thing aren’t you!’

 ‘Good luck with that one!’ (sarcastically referring to one of my children)